Last Updated on January 28, 2025

 Picnic in Rossio Square

 More formally known as Praça de D. Pedro IV, Rossio Square is a large square in the center of Lisbon that is home to the National Theater.
-It’s a beautiful square with fountains that has been one of the main squares of the city since the Middle Ages.
+It’s a beautiful square with fountains, one of the city’s main squares since the Middle Ages.

 It’s thought that an ancient Roman hippodrome originally stood on the spot.
-Seating on the square is on large stone blocks about its perimeter.
-You won’t find any shops to buy food very close by so plan in advance.
+Seating is on large stone blocks around the perimeter of the square.
+You won’t find any shops to buy food nearby, so plan in advance.

 Madrid